Airbnb Phone Screen Interview: What Gets Tested and How to Pass It

 Train for the Voice Component

-The biggest gap between LeetCode practice and phone screen performance is the voice component.
+The biggest gap between LeetCode practice and phone screen performance is voice.
 Most engineers practice silently.
-Interviews are not silent.
-You have to code and speak simultaneously, explain your thinking, respond to questions, and not freeze when interrupted.
+Interviews are not.
+You have to code, speak, respond to questions, and not freeze when interrupted, all at once.
+It's closer to patting your head and rubbing your stomach than it is to solving a problem.

 Practicing with a mock interviewer closes this gap quickly.
-Explaining your approach out loud, mid-solution, while someone watches is a distinct skill from solo problem solving.
 Thirty silent LeetCode sessions will not train it.
 Five live sessions will.

 Know Your Resume's Technical Stories

-The recruiter call will probe your background.
 Come with two or three specific technical contributions you can explain in two minutes: the problem, what you built, what the tradeoffs were.
-Even on the phone screen, Airbnb is checking for the ability to reason about system decisions, not just implement them.
+Airbnb is checking for the ability to reason about system decisions, not just implement them.

 Use the Language You're Fastest In

 If you're fastest in Python, use Python.
-If it's Java, use Java.
 The screen is 45 minutes.
 Slowing down to impress with a less-familiar language costs time you can't recover.
-No one has ever been hired because they demoed Rust in a 45-minute screen they didn't finish.

 What Comes Next

 Most candidates move through the phone screen phase in one to two weeks after the recruiter call.
-If the technical screen goes well, expect feedback within three to five business days.
-Airbnb does not leave strong candidates hanging because their pipeline is competitive.
+If the screen goes well, expect feedback within three to five business days.

-Once you clear the phone screen, you're looking at a 5-round virtual loop: two or three coding rounds, one system design round, and a cross-functional behavioral round.
-The same evaluation dimensions apply, just at greater depth.
-The good news: everything you did to pass the screen applies directly to the loop.
+Once you clear it, you're looking at a 5-round virtual loop: two or three coding rounds, one system design round, and a cross-functional behavioral round.
+The evaluation dimensions don't change in the onsite, they just get applied with sharper teeth.

 Further Reading